RobertTalbert/calculus/assessments/aep/aep1.md

 6. Based on the information from the previous task, how fast was the number of Covid-19 cases changing in your state on day 300?
 Explain how you know, and indicate the units of your answer.

+7. Write a 1-2 paragraph summary of your work on this AEP, addressing the following:
+    - What concepts from the course were used in your work
+    - How the work you did here could be useful in a different application setting
+    - Three things you learned in the process of completing this assignment
+    - At least one substantive question that you still have (Please, do not ask questions about the assignment itself, grades or the course; ask about math, technology, or something related to the core concepts.)

 ## Grading criteria and submission instructions